Codium-ai/codiumate-docs/docs/chat/chat-history.md

 ## Overview
 Qodo Gen Chat maintains a history of your 20 most recent conversations, allowing you to review past interactions, refresh your memory, or explore new topics.
 You can continue a past chat to dive deeper into a topic or request additional information.

+Chat history persists between sessions, meaning even if you close your IDE, past chat sessions will still remain available.

 ## Using Chat History

 1. **Initiate a Command:** Call a command by typing it in the chatbox.